-8 Goal Name NH2 Non-Housing Community Development Needs Goal Partner to address the needs of low-income youth by providing positive recreational and development Partner to address the needs of low-income youth by providing positive recreational and developmental opportunities.
-Description Romkey Park Program -25 children Play Outside Daily - Boys & Girls Club - 50 children Afro-American Development Association Youth Program - 80 children 9 Goal Name SN2 Non-Homeless Special Needs Services Goal Description Rehabilitate affordable homes specifically through the construction of accessibility ramps or addition of assistive devices for households with a disabled household member.
-CDBG resources will be used for construction materials and/or labor Desc. ption and assistive devices (e.g., door handles, grab bars).
+8 Goal Name NH2 Non-Housing Community Development Needs Goal Description Partner to address the needs of low-income youth by providing positive recreational and developmental opportunities.
+Romkey Park Program -25 children Play Outside Daily - Boys & Girls Club - 50 children Afro-American Development Association Youth Program - 80 children 9 Goal Name SN2 Non-Homeless Special Needs Services Goal Description Rehabilitate affordable homes specifically through the construction of accessibility ramps or addition of assistive devices for households with a disabled household member.
+CDBG resources will be used for construction materials and/or labor and assistive devices (e.g., door handles, grab bars).
+10 Goal Name CDBG-CV Emergency Housing Assistance Goal Description Subject to the CARES Act and emerging policy from HUD, incluing program regulations and waivers, CDBG-CV funds will be used to provide vital assistance designed to prevent, prepare for, and respond to the COVID-19 pandemic.
+This includes activities administered by the City of Moorhead and its non-profit partners to address the housing needs the residents of Moorhead including but not limited to eligible CDBG-CV activities such as rent or mortgage assistance for no more than three consecutive months paid directly to a landlord or mortgage company.
+11 Goal Name CDBG-CV Emergency Assistance Goal Description Subject to the CARES Act and emerging policy from HUD, incluing program regulations and waivers, CDBG-CV funds will be used to provide vital public service designed to prevent, prepare for, and respond to the COVID-19 pandemic.
+This includes activities administered by the City of Moorhead and its non-profit partners to address the health and safety needs of Moorhead residents.